JvE-TU/Waste-wood-graduation-project/README.md

 # Waste-wood-graduation-project
 Reusing waste wood for an exterior wall element.
 This folder contains the exterior wall element tool and other files from my graduation project at the TU Delft.

 IMPORTANT!!
-When downloading the folder, the folder must be stored in the mydocuments folder otherwise the grasshopper script will not work
+The Exterior wall element folder must be placed in the documents folder on the pc.
+Otherwise the Exterior wall element tool will not work